nataliezoekerr/My-Website/content/pubs.md

 <br>
 ### <u> In prep </u>

+**Kerr, Natalie Z.**, Malfi, Rosemary L., Williams, Neal M., and Crone, Elizabeth E. (in review) Larger workers outperform smaller workers across resource environments: an evaluation of demographic data using functional linear models.

-Ramula, Satu, **Kerr, Natalie Z.**, and Crone, Elizabeth E. (in review) Stochastic population dynamics and temporal autocorrelation: insights from a 27-year study of a long-lived plant.
+Ramula, Satu, **Kerr, Natalie Z.**, and Crone, Elizabeth E. (in prep) Stochastic population dynamics and temporal autocorrelation: insights from a 27-year study of a long-lived plant.

 **Kerr, Natalie Z.**, Williams, Neal M., and Crone, Elizabeth E. (in prep) Transient dynamics of bumblebee colony growth and optimal size distributions.

-**Kerr, Natalie Z.**, Louthan, Allison, Walters, Jeff, and Morris, William F. (in prep) Drivers of sociality and its consequences on the reproductive success in the cooperative breeding red-cockaded woodpecker.
+**Kerr, Natalie Z.**, Louthan, Allison, Walters, Jeff, and Morris, William F. (in prep) Consequences of sex-based sociality on the reproductive success in the cooperative breeding red-cockaded woodpecker.

 <br>